echox-js/echox/docs/docs/tutorial.md

 ### _EchoX_.**\<For\>** {#echox-for}

 The control flow for render a list of data.
+If the _of_ attribute being specified, _\<For\>_ component will map the specified _array_ to a list of child _templates_ specified as its child component.
+There will be more extras parameters for child components' expressions.
+Each extra parameter is a reactive scope with _val_ and _index_ attribute.
+The _val_ attribute is the datum and _index_ is the index of datum in the array.

 ## Fragment wrapping